Chapter 1: Purpose, Scope and Responsibilities

 The Environmental Health and Safety Department (EH&S) is an administrative unit that reports to the Vice President for Research and Innovation.
 EH&S has responsibility for development and implementation of the University environmental health and safety policies.
 A member of the EH&S staff is designated as the University Chemical Hygiene Officer (CHO).
 Responsibilities of the University CHO include:

 - Assisting laboratory supervisors in development and implementation of laboratory-specific CHPs and work practices.

 - Ensuring that appropriate laboratory assessments are conducted to ensure implementation of this program.

-- Reviewing the UNR CHP at least annually.
+- Reviewing the University CHP at least annually.

 - Determining if exposure monitoring is necessary.

 - Determining if medical surveillance is necessary.

 |Environmental Health & Safety||(775) 327-5040, answered 24 hrs.||N/A|